davkow/on-my-bookshelf/docs/tutorials/get-books-for-a-user.md

 layout: page
 ---

-# Tutorial: Get books for a user
+# Tutorial: Get a list of books for a user

 This tutorial shows you how to get a list of books associated with a specific user in the on-my-bookshelf service.